serenity-is/docs/tutorials/movies/07-adding-movie-genres.md

 public int?
 GenreId { get => fields.GenreId[this]; set => fields.GenreId[this] = value; }
 ```

 By adding `InplaceAdd = true` to the `LookupEditor` attribute, you enable the ability to define a new genre directly from the form.
-Now, you'll see a star/pen icon next to the genre field, which allows you to define a new genre without leaving the movie form.
+Now, you'll see a star icon next to the genre field, which allows you to define a new genre without leaving the movie form.

 ![Defining Genre In-Place](img/inplace-genre-dialog.png)